ThemeZee/maxwell/readme.txt

 == Changelog ==

+= 1.4.1 =
+* added action hook for author bio and header search
+* added filter to allow plugins to add own elements to be hidden
+* updated styling of tags and post navigation
+* updated styling for improved color settings

 = 1.4 =
 * added new section for Blog Settings in Customizer
 * added option to hide featured images on blog and archives